csiro-crop-informatics/repset/README.md

 ```

 This should trigger an automated build in the linked Docker Hub/cloud repository.

+In case the automated build is not triggered for a newly created Docker repo, it may help to delete it and repeat steps 1-3 above.

-If everything works as intended, you may update [conf/containers.config](conf/containers.config) to the new tool version
+If everything works as intended, you may update [conf/containers.config](conf/containers.config) to the new tool version.

 Then either create a PR to merge the new branch into master or,
 if you have write permissions for this repository or working on your fork of it, checkout master and merge.